How can you grow a servant’s heart as a Christian?

 What The Bible Says About A Good Servant

 When we see Bible verses about having a servant’s heart we see a theme.
-God values servants.
+God values true servants as we clearly see from a servant’s heart Scripture below.

 “But the greatest among you shall be your servant.”
 (Matthew 23:11 NASB)